Dieter Cunz: Life in Switzerland

 Shortly after Hitler came to power in 1933, Koplowitz and Plaut left Germany and enrolled at the University of Basel, Switzerland.
 Cunz chose to remain in Frankfurt to complete his Ph.D. dissertation on Johann Casimir of Simmern, a staunch Calvinist who was a leader of mercenary troops in the religious wars of the sixteenth century, including the Dutch Revolt.
 His dissertation director was Walter Platzhoff (1881–1969), a Nazi stalwart who advanced to head the entire university from 1934 to 1945.
 After receiving his Ph.D. in 1934, Cunz moved from Frankfurt to Königshütte, where Koplowitz's parents lived, and then in 1935 to Switzerland to join Koplowitz, who completed a Ph.D. in German literature in 1936.
 The two soon relocated from Basel to Lausanne.
-Hard pressed financially and unable to seek employment under the terms of their Swiss student visas, Koplowitz and Plaut relied on writing under pseudonyms as their primary source of income.
+Hard-pressed financially and unable to seek employment under the terms of their Swiss student visas, Koplowitz and Plaut relied on writing under pseudonyms as their primary source of income.
 Plaut adopted the alias Plant, and Koplowitz made use of the nom de plume Seidlin.
 In addition, under the collective pen name Stefan Brockhoff, they coauthored with Cunz three detective novels that were published in Nazi Germany.
-Because he had enrolled in the Nazi Writers' Association (Reichsschrifttumskammer) in 1934, Cunz was able to use his name when he published in Germany a study of European constitutional history, Europäische Verfassungsgeschichte der Neuzeit (1936).
+Because he had enrolled in the Reich Chamber of Literature in 1934, Cunz was able to use his name when he published in Germany a study of European constitutional history, Europäische Verfassungsgeschichte der Neuzeit (1936).
 This was followed a year later by a monograph on the Swiss reformer Ulrich Zwingli, published in Switzerland.
 His Um uns herum.
 Märchen aus dem Alltag also appeared in Switzerland in 1938.
 Whereas Cunz was tolerated by the Swiss authorities and was entitled to work as a freelance journalist, Plaut and Koplowitz found it increasingly difficult to remain in Switzerland after their student visas expired with the completion of their doctorates.